IsaiahA21/CovidReport/README.md

   * Number of deaths

-* Put extracted data in excel file
+* Put extracted data into an excel file
 * Send the excel file over the email to required recipients